DouglasAllen/samples/php/2-SheetStructure/README.md

 Sheet Structure: Betty's Bake Sale (PHP)
 ===
+This is a sample PHP script that demonstrates various actions that can be performed on a sheet with the Smarthseet API.
 See our <b>HelloSmartsheet</b> interactive script for a basic introduction to the Smartsheet API.
-The second in the series, this non-interactive script walks you through the more advanced Smartsheet API calls and capabilities by creating a sheet from scratch, populating it with data, and finally changing the sheet structure by moving around rows and columns.
+The second in the series, this non-interactive script walks you through the more advanced Smartsheet API calls.

+The topics covered in this sample are:

+* creating a sheet from scratch
+* populating a sheet with data
+* moving rows
+* moving columns

 Smartsheet API
 ---